akawashiro/akawashiro.github.io/articles/how-device-file-in-linux-works.md

 ```

 #### inode of device files
-Let's check inode information of device files also.
-In `ls -il`, character device files start with `c`, and block device files starts with `b`.
+Because a device file is just a file, it has inode also.
+To find device files on your computer, you can use `ls -il`.
+Character device files start with `c`, and block device files starts with `b`.
 ```
 [@goshun]/dev
 > ls -il /dev/nvme0*